statespace-ai/toolfront/docs/index.md

 ```

-To add actions to an environment, simply define commands in any markdown header.
+To add tools to an environment, simply define commands in any markdown header.
 As agents browse files, they will discover these tools and learn how to use them with the `--help` flag.

 ```markdown title="index.md"
 ---